 Traditional mechanisms for reducing information asymmetry and adverse selection in IPOs are largely absent in equity crowdfunding.
 In New Zealand most ECF investment is retail, shares are not auctioned and there is no formal book-build process, unlike conventional IPO markets.
 Limited responsibility for due diligence and disclosing investment risks sits with each ECF platform, Keeper (2017).
 However, ECF platforms are not underwriters and should not be seen as performing an underwriter's due diligence role as platforms primarily assume the role of book-runner.
 Platforms do not accept any investment risk from underwriting the issue.
-At best ECF platforms provide weak certification of company quality and promoter credentials, investment risk is assumed by investors who are dependent on the ECF company providing meaningful disclosure and assure potential investors the company is viable with a reasonable valuation.
-Yung (2009) suggests venture capital investment and due diligence can signalling investment quality, but there is little venture capitalist investment through equity crowdfunding.
+At best ECF platforms provide weak certification of company quality and promoter credentials, investment risk is assumed by investors who are dependent on the ECF company providing meaningful disclosure and assure potential investment and due diligence can signalling investment quality, but there is little venture capital investment through equity crowdfunding.
 Even when a crowdfunding campaign is successful there is no post-offer secondary market trading to reveal mispricing.